lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab2.md

 * Note that grading will be done on Gradescope, so you can see comments and and detailed breakdown of your score there, but you do not need to submit anything there.
-* Deadline reminder: per the [late assignment policy](https://lgw2.github.io/teaching/csci112-spring-2023/syllabus/#late-assignment-policies), if you submit after the deadline but within 24 hours of it (i.e., by 6am on Sunday, February 12th) you will receive a 25% penalty.
+* Deadline reminder: per the [late assignment policy](https://lgw2.github.io/teaching/csci112-spring-2023/syllabus/#late-assignment-policies), if you submit after the deadline but within 24 hours of it you will receive a 25% penalty.
 If you submit within 48 hours you will receive a 50% penalty.
 After that, no submissions will be accepted.

 ## Learning outcomes
 * Practice using `if` statements.